-- Personalized internship placement in field of study
+- Personalized internship placement in your field of study

 Course & Program Information

-Students are required to take this internship for credit; CGE recommends that students pursue a 1 credit internship to fulfill the Experiential Learning requirement of the core curriculum (however only 1 credit is required to participate in the program).
-The Experience and Professional Development Office can assist with this process.
+Students are required to take this internship for credit; CGE recommends that students pursue a 1 credit internship to fulfill the Experiential Learning requirement of the common curriculum (however only 1 credit is required to participate in the program).
+The Experience and Professional Development Office can assist with this process

 On this program students will have the opportunity to intern at one of the many placement sites offered by the Germany Summer Internships.
 Students will also be able to learn about the rich history of Germany and the roles it plays in the European Union and the world.
 Students will work with a CSB alum to find a placement which matches their field of study.
 Possible internship sites include social and educational organizations, financial institutions, start-ups and medium to large companies.
 Prior German language study is not required, although some familiarity with the language is recommended.

 The estimated program fee is $2,475.
 Additionally, students will pay the cost of 1-4 CSB/SJU credit(s) at the reduced summer tuition rate ($614 per credit).

 The program fee includes: